LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

   classifier = ps.Natural_Breaks.make(k=n_classes)

 Now we can apply that classifier into our data quite similarly as in our previous examples.
+But we will run into the "numbers as text problem" again.

+.. ipython:: python

+    # data types in the population dataset
+    acc.dtypes

+Therefor, we have to change the column type for population into a numerical data type first:

+.. ipython:: python

+    # data types in the population dataset
+    acc.dtypes

+.. ipython:: python

+    import numpy as np

+    def change_type_defensively(row):
+        try:
+            return int(row['population'])
+        except Exception:
+            return np.nan
+    acc['population_int'] = acc.apply(change_type_defensively, axis=1)
+    acc.head(5)

+Here we demonstrate a more defensive strategy to convert datatypes.
+Many operations can cause **Exceptions** and then you can't ignore the problem anymore because your code breaks.
+But with ``try - except`` we can catch expected exception (aka crashes) and react appropriately.

 .. ipython:: python